aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 Total count for file 'nasa_19950801.tsv' is 30970 Total count for file '19950630.23-19950801.00.tsv' is 1891710
 ```
+Note that if you count the the lines after filtering the header, the numbers will be 1 less.

 2. The `code-filter` command should count the lines that match a desired response code.
 The desired code is provided as a third command line argument.
 This method should use the `filter` transformation followed by the `count` action.
 Below is the expected output for the two sample files.
 ```text
 Total count for file 'nasa_19950801.tsv' with response code 200 is 27972